grycap/oscar-tests/README.md

   - `KEYCLOAK_USERNAME` and `KEYCLOAK_PASSWORD`: The user/password Keycloak authentication.
 Only used in Keycloak.

 In case you are testing isolation or visibility, you have to add a second user:
-  - `REFRESH_TOKEN_OTHER_USER`: The OIDC token of the second user used to automate the execution.
+  - `OTHER_REFRESH_TOKEN`: The OIDC token of the second user used to automate the execution.
   - `KEYCLOAK_USERNAME_AUX` and `KEYCLOAK_PASSWORD_AUX`: The user/password of a second user in Keycloak.

 In case you are testing the mount feat using an external OSCAR cluster add,: